alban-read/Scheme-Direct-Workspace/App/docs/gui.md

 #### <a name="graphics-functions">Graphics functions</a>

-Use the GDI+ library; a software based; alpha blending graphics library.
+Use the Direct2D library; a hardware accelerated; alpha blending graphics library.

 - Use Image Layout to display the graphics pane; your graphics commands will be displayed there.